 In order to process your request quickly and efficiently we will need as much information as possible to help with responding to your request.

 If the information that you require relates to an interview, we will need to know:

 - What your interview was for

-You can expect to receive a response within 40 calendar days but please note feedback requests will not be processed until after the interview outcomes have been released for the specialty; in some cases this may take the response time over the 40 days.
+We will endeavour to respond as soon as possible and within a maximum of one month, but please note feedback requests will not be processed until after the interview outcomes have been released for the specialty; in some cases this may take the response time over the one month timescale.